 Chuck and I have left our day jobs twice now to meet at Mama’s home in New Jersey for a week where we have sorted and boxed, painted and staged, and tossed.
 Mainly tossed.
 The pile that was hauled out of her garage took up way more space than her car.
 And that didn’t include the fifty plus over-sized bags that we bribed the garbage men to take.
 Or the countless boxes and random furniture that the Salvation Army was scheduled to pick up.
-Stacy, Chuck’s wife, has helped us and brother Jack and his wife, Jane, have fed us wonderful meals every night while we gathered around her dining room table, swapping stories about her, some of which I’d never heard before, but none of them really surprising.
+Stacy, Chuck’s wife, has helped us and brother Jack and his wife, Jane, have fed us wonderful meals every night while we gathered around her dining room table, swapping stories, some of which I’d never heard, but none of them really surprising.

 We already knew that Mama was full of contradictions.
 She was both eccentric and main stream, expedient and meticulous, gracious and bossy, self-sacrificing and self-asserting.
 She was a marriage counselor who was herself divorced.
 A mother who spanked us for lying but never gave a straight answer when asked about her health.
 A psychologist who gave personality profiles to others but couldn’t figure out her own.
 An intellect whose favorite past time was gaming on her iPad.

 As I’ve gone through her things, I’ve noticed that even her collections have a kind of contradiction to them.
 There are original oil paintings and framed posters on the same wall, real orchids and silk flowers in the same room, antique Persian and JCPenney rugs on the same floor.
 Many of her most beautiful pieces are glued or patched together.
-From a distance, the overall effect of her decorating style is classic, elegant beauty, but closer up, there’s the sense of sheisty, of shifty, of even slapdash.
+From a distance, the overall effect of her decorating style is classic, elegant beauty, but closer up, there’s the sense of shifty–of even slapdash.
 Her style was really more about how to make it look expensive on a garbage-picking budget, with the occasional fabulous-find tossed in to validate the rest.

 Mama had the means to buy first quality everything.
 But where was the affirmation of herself in simply spending money for beautiful things?
 Anyone could do that.
 Mama liked to feel that she’d scored unbelievable deals…or re-purposed something as no one else could…or in some way proved her skill and creativity and beaten the odds.
 I asked her once why she always bought less fabric or less wallpaper than was recommended for her projects.
 “It’s a game I play,” she said, “to see if I can beat ’em again.”